PI

 Postdoctoral Researcher, Howard Hughes Medical Institute & University of California at San Francisco, USA

-Research Direction
+Research Interests

 Major Contributions

 1. Demonstrated that TMC1 and TMC2 (TMC1/2) in vertebrates are mechanosensitive ion channels, providing critical evidence for their role as hearing receptors (Neuron, 2020).
-Furthermore, successfully triumphed over the bottleneck technical challenge of mammalian TMC1/2 proteins heterologous expression in cell lines not being localized to the cell membrane, proving that human TMC1/2 are mechanosensitive ion channels, providing decisive evidence for their role as auditory receptors in hair cells, and unraveling a long-standing enigma in the field of sensory neurobiology (Neuron, 2024).
+Furthermore, successfully triumphed over the bottleneck technical challenge of mammalian TMC1/2 proteins heterologous expression in cell lines not being localized to the cell membrane, proving that human TMC1/2 are mechanosensitive ion channels, providing decisive evidence for their role as auditory receptors in hair cells, and unraveling a long-standing enigma in the field of sensory neurobiology (Neuron, 2025).

 3. Identified NompC as the touch receptor for Drosophila (Nature, 2013), and demonstrated that the auditory transduction channel in Drosophila is formed by TRPV channel NAN and IAV (PNAS, 2021), revealed the key mechanism by which NompC converts tactile mechanical stimuli into ion channel activity (Cell Reports, 2018; eLife, 2021), systematically explained the mechanotransduction processes underlying touch sensation in Drosophila, ranging from behavioral to atomic level.
-Together, these work. revealed the touch and hearing transduction in Drosophila.
+Together, these work revealed the touch and hearing transduction in Drosophila.

 Representative Publications *:Co-first author; #:Co-corresponding author